bnicholson17/ELK-Stack-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-Load ballancers ensure that web traffic will be processed and shared by all 3 vulnerable web servers.
+Load balancers ensure that web traffic will be processed and shared by all 3 vulnerable web servers.
 The Access controls in place ensure that only authorized users are able to connect.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network